qompassai/blaze.nvim/CODE_OF_CONDUCT.md

 Please report abuse or violations by opening a confidential GitHub issue or contacting the maintainers directly.

-Thank you for helping make 🔥.nvim a respectful and inclusive space ❤️
+Thank you for helping make blaze.nvim a respectful and inclusive space ❤️